bupemulenga/vsdc-markdoc-starter/pages/index.md

 ---
-title: Get started with Markdoc
+title: Get started with ZRA VSDC
-description: How to get started with Markdoc
+description: How to get started with the VSDC API
 ---

 # VSDC API Documentation